oracle/macaron/docs/source/pages/output_files.rst

     └── git_repos
         └── local_repos

-.. note:: Please see :ref:`pages/using:analyzing a locally cloned repository` to know how to set the directory for analyzing local repositories.
+.. note:: Please see :ref:`pages/using:analyzing a repository on the local file system` to know how to set the directory for analyzing local repositories.

 .. _output_files_macaron_verify_policy: